Frequently Asked Questions

 All course material is online along with instructional videos which mirror the classroom lecture.
 One thing we can't duplicate that way though is the questions that come up in teaching.

 We love having and teaching in person classes.
 The kids love the camaraderie and it creates a bond that keeps some kids coding.
 It is also a lot easier to corral a group of kids in person then via video.
-However, with the corona virus outbreak - our on site classes and summer camps in Washington DC are on hold right now.
-One thing we have discovered via this stay at home time, is that online classes work a lot better for the busy kid.
-We will continue to offer them even when things return to normal.
-For now, all our classes are online via Zoom.
+Our classes are held in person in Upper NW Washington DC - in the Forest Hills/Van Ness neighborhood.
+We will be offering the option to Zoom kids in if needed.

 A self-paced class consist of a group of students going through the same course, or even just the same courses on a given path - at their own pace.